zevv/nim-memory/nim-memory.md

 === Using pointers

+Basically, a pointer is nothing more then a special type of variable which holds a memory address -- it points to something else in memory.
 As briefly mentioned above, there are two types of pointers in Nim:

 - `ptr T` for _untraced references_, aka _pointers_
 - `ref T` for _traced references_, for memory that is managed by Nim

 The `ptr T` pointer type is considered _unsafe_.
-Pointers point to manually allocated objects or to objects somewhere else in memory, and it is your taks as a programmer to make sure your pointers always point to valid data.
+Pointers point to manually allocated objects or to objects somewhere else in memory, and it is your task as a programmer to make sure your pointers always point to valid data.

+When you want to access the data in the memory that the pointer points to -- the contents of the address with that numerical index -- you need to _dereference_ (or in short, _deref_) the pointer.

-In Nim you can use an empty array subscript `[]` to derefer a pointer, analogous to using the `*` prefix operator in C. The snippet below shows how to create an alias to an int and change its value.
+In Nim you can use an empty array subscript `[]` to do this, analogous to using the `*` prefix operator in C. The snippet below shows how to create an alias to an int and change its value.

 ----
 var a = 20 <1>